Under California law, all employers have a legal obligation to pay their employees their final paycheck.

 Perhaps your employment agreement provides that you are not entitled to take vacation time until you have been employed for a year.
 Despite this, accrued vacation must be paid.
 Calculating the proportion of time the employee worked before the employment ended determines unpaid vacation.

 If you ask your employer to mail you your final paycheck, they must comply.
 They may not require you to pick up your paycheck in person.

 Subject to the above conditions regarding termination and quitting, California labor laws provide that employers must not make you wait for a paycheck.
 Furthermore, your employer may be subject to penalties for the delay.

-If your employer withholds your paycheck, they must pay a daily penalty called the “waiting time penalty.”
+If your employer withholds your final paycheck in California, they must pay a daily penalty called the “waiting time penalty.”
 The waiting time penalty depends on the employee’s daily rate of pay.
 The daily rate of pay is typically calculated by adding base wages, commissions, bonuses, and vacation pay that the employee earns in a year, dividing that sum by 52 weeks, and dividing that by 5 days.

 After thirty days, the penalty ceases.
 At that point, if your former employer still doesn’t provide payment, you should consider bringing a lawsuit against the employer for unpaid wages.

 At Workplace Rights Law Group, our experienced employment attorneys in California have spent most of our careers representing employers, so we know how to effectively represent employees in workplace rights lawsuits.
 We’ve been in the shoes of the client on the other side and know what to expect.
 Every one of our clients receives individual attention because we understand that the facts of your case are unique.

 We never compromise our standards or values.
 Our team possesses over 75 years of collective legal experience.
 We have recovered millions for employees suffering from workplace injustice, including unfair pay practices.